 The committee seeks good, compelling proposals from the faculty.

-FR&D receives a number of questions each year about awards, application processes, etc. Some will be unique and should be addressed to FR&D Chair, Megan Squire.
+FR&D receives a number of questions each year about awards, application processes, etc. Some will be unique and should be addressed to FR&D Chair, Bill Andrews.
 But this FAQ offers answers to some of the most common questions.